prividentity/cryptonets-android-sdk/README.md

 # cryptonets-android-sdk

-This repository contains the `lib` and an example application that demonstrates its usage.
+This repository example doc for SDK.

 ## Table of Contents
 - [Installation](#installation)